top of page

 Holthoff cites Joan Mitchell, Willem de Kooning, Jaspar Johns and Christopher Wool as a triumvirate of artistic influences; to these one might also add Cy Twombly, although the absence of text- crucial to the semantic operation of that artist’s work- denotes an important distinction.
 By contrast, Holthoff’s paintings are more purely abstract.

 The interweaving of abstract and representational themes initiated in Holthoff’s early paintings gives way to a more subtle dissolution of structure and form in the artist’s most recent ‘Frozen Gestures’ series.
-The paintings exhibited here explore a vocabulary of formal techniques, notably in the layering of surface effects to achieve textural variety.
+These paintings explore a vocabulary of formal techniques, notably in the layering of surface effects to achieve textural variety.
 While the handling of paint and the apparent looseness of its application suggest a degree of unchecked spontaneity, there is also a sense of deliberation in these works, as in the superimposition of compositional forms.
 Indeed it is this mediation between expressive impulse and exercised restraint that makes these paintings so visually satisfying; these are images at the cusp of harmonic resolution, the gestural traces of their execution frozen in time.

 While the intrusion of language provides the most evident marker of a conceptual turn in painting, its absence is not to say the medium retreats into itself.
 The paintings present here are works of expressive depth and formal intelligence, revealed through the skillful handling of color and balance of compositional structure.
 Each image offers a moment of reflection in which the eye is never still but rather dances from one event to the next; their verticality confronts us and we in turn peer inside and beyond their many surfaces.